foxssake/netfox/docs/netfox/tutorials/configuring-properties-from-code.md

     synchronized automatically!
 You, the developer, must ensure that configuration changes happen on all peers, at the same time.

+    Changing state- and input property configurations is not recommended during gameplay.

 ## Adding properties automatically, in the editor

 You can ensure that certain properties are added to netfox's nodes'